rr3343500/MagicPrint-ECommerce-App-Android/README.md

 <br/>
 <br/>

-### REPO not under maintainence, if you would like to contribute to maintain repo
+### REPO not under maintainence, if you would like to contribute or maintain repo :

 [Contact Us](https://mytrashcode.com/contribute/).